Adjective Position

 Adverbs of manner express how the action of a verb occurs.
 In English, the vast majority of adverbs of manner end in -ly, whereas in French, they mostly end in -ment.
-They are created from adjectives.
+They are usually created from adjectives.

 The three French verb constructions which include some form of être plus a past participle usually require grammatical agreement of the past participle with the subject.